 The agency began to use a comprehensive assessment and planning model that involved structured decision-making from the time a child or family is referred and throughout the life of the case.
 This model provided tools for assessing a child's safety as well as the family's capacity to protect the child.
 The agency also embraced a set of guiding principles that shaped our practice.

-TodaySince 2009, FCCS has developed and implemented various initiatives to provide permanent, stable homes for children while strengthening the family unit.
-The new approach keeps permanency for every child at the forefront and treats the family as the experts on themselves.
+TodaySince 2009, FCCS has implemented various initiatives to provide permanent, stable homes for children while strengthening the family unit.
+This approach keeps permanency for every child at the forefront and treats the family as the experts on themselves.
 The child welfare professional then works with the family to create a plan that will best suit that family's needs.

 Some key initiatives include: